KBNLresearch/pdfPolicyVeraPDF/blog/blog.md

 * all files in the *General* section of the [*Font Testing*](https://web.archive.org/web/20150228065249/http://acroeng.adobe.com:80/wp/?page_id=101) category;
 * all files in the *Classic Multimedia* section of the [*Multimedia & 3D Tests*](https://web.archive.org/web/20150228104639/http://acroeng.adobe.com:80/wp/?page_id=61) category.

-This dataset is small, but quite challenging (especially the files in the multimedia category).
+The dataset is quite small, but contains many complex and otherwise challenging *PDF*s, which make it an interesting dataset for testing.

 ## Policy